microsoft/malmo-challenge/README.md

 ## Run your first experiment

 See how to [run your first baseline experiment](ai_challenge/pig_chase/README.md#run-your-first-experiment) on the [Pig Chase Challenge page](ai_challenge/pig_chase/README.md).

-## Write your first agent

-The provided sample code uses the `malmopy` experimentation framework.
-Learn about the framework and how to write your first agent in the [malmopy/README.md#write-your-first-agent](malmopy/README.md).

 # Next steps